 Riotous rockers Tokyo Taboo have built quite a reputation for their spectacular, character driven, and often shocking vibrant live performances.
-With glowing comparisons to Deap Vally, Halestorm, and Juliette & The Licks, Tokyo Taboo drop their much awaited new single, American Dream, on September 11th.
+With glowing comparisons to Deap Vally, Halestorm, and Juliette & The Licks, Tokyo Taboo drop their much awaited new single, Walls, on May 20th.

 Composed of the feisty and ferocious pair Dolly Daggerz and Mickey Danger, the Londoner’s debut album, 6th Street Psychosis, brought them acclaim from the likes of Radio X’s John Kennedy, BBC Radio 1, Clash and Punktastic.
 The duo have been hard at work on their upcoming album, recorded in California by Noah Shain (whose most recent production Badflower’s ‘Ghost’ recently occupied the Number 1 spot in the US rock chart).
 Their second album showcases how diligently the band have honed their sound since their debut, developing musical layers and refining production to create something utterly unique.

 Walls was written after the band visited a Palestinian refugee camp recently.
 ‘En route on a bus back to Tel Aviv from our time in Palestine the lyrics just poured out,’ Dolly explains, ‘It’s impossible to see the amount of suffering we saw at Aida Refugee Camp without feeling a sense of hopelessness and endless sadness.’

 The music video for the single shows the camp through the eyes of a child; the world in which they live in and know.
 How can bullet holes, guard towers and gas canisters be a part of a child’s playground?